MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Invoke-WmiMethod.md

 ### -ArgumentList

 Specifies the parameters to pass to the called method.
 The value of this parameter must be an array of objects, and they must appear in the order required by the called method.
 The `Invoke-CimCommand` cmdlet does not have these limitations.

 To determine the order in which to list those objects, run the `GetMethodParameters()` method on the WMI class, as illustrated in Example 1, near the end of this topic.

 > [!IMPORTANT]
-> If the first value is an array that contains more than one element, a second value of $null is
+> If the first value is an array that contains more than one element, a second value of `$null` is
 > required.
-Otherwise, the command generates an error, such as "Unable to cast object of type
+Otherwise, the command generates an error, such as
-> 'System.Byte' to type 'System.Array'.".
+> `Unable to cast object of type 'System.Byte' to type 'System.Array'.`.
 See example 4 above.

 ```yaml
 Type: System.Object[]